jidiai/Competition_Olympics-Integrated/README.md

 <b>Action Space: </b>Continuous, a matrix with shape 2*1, representing applied force and steering angle respectively.

 <b>Observation: </b>A dictionary with keys 'obs' and 'controlled_player_index'.
 The value of 'obs' contains a 2D matrix with shape of 40x40 and other game-releated infomation.
 The 2D matrix records the view of agent along his current direction.
 Agent can see walls, marking lines, opponents and other game object within the vision area.
 The value of 'controlled_player_index' is the player id of the game.
+The side information includes energy left and a game-switching flags.

 <b>Reward: </b>Each team obtains a +1 reward when winning a subgame, and 0 reward when losing a subgame.